hasmanytrees/aoc-2024/README.md

 ```

 ## Execution
-To execute your new star solver build and run the CLI specifying the day name, star name and input file location:
+To execute your new star solver, build and run the CLI specifying the day name, star name and input file location:

 ```
 ❯ go build